How Long Does a Divorce Take in Australia?

 The Divorce Timeline

+Generally, it takes several months for a divorce to reach its conclusion in Australia.
 This timeline begins when you first submit your divorce application to the Court and extends until a Divorce Order is made and comes into force.

 Filing the Divorce Application & Remarrying

-The estimate provided above does not account for the time needed to prepare and sign the divorce application.
+The estimate above does not account for the time needed to prepare and finalise the divorce application.
+It’s also important not to remarry until you have received your Divorce Order from the Court.

 Separation Period